Contrasting Core & Main (NYSE:CNM) and Greenlane (NASDAQ:GNLN)

-Core & Main (NYSE:CNM) and Greenlane (NASDAQ:GNLN) are both business services companies, but which is the superior stock?
-We will compare the two companies based on the strength of their analyst recommendations, valuation, dividends, institutional ownership, profitability, earnings and risk.
+Core & Main (NYSE:CNM) and Greenlane (NASDAQ:GNLN) are both business services companies, but which is the better stock?
+We will compare the two companies based on the strength of their risk, analyst recommendations, dividends, institutional ownership, earnings, valuation and profitability.

 7.9% of Greenlane shares are owned by institutional investors.
 83.6% of Greenlane shares are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.

-This is a breakdown of recent ratings and price targets for Core & Main and Greenlane, as reported by MarketBeat.com.
+This is a breakdown of recent ratings for Core & Main and Greenlane, as provided by MarketBeat.com.

 |Sell Ratings